 Check with the doctor about other self-care activities that may help reduce the likelihood of edema.
 For example:

-- Sitting or lying down with legs elevated to help blood flow to the heart.
+Elevate the legs Sitting or lying down with legs elevated will help blood flow to the heart

 Has your family member been advised to reduce the salt in his or her diet?
 Do you have doubts about your loved one’s ability to follow through?
 Food, after all, is one of life’s pleasures.
 And salt (sodium) is a key flavor enhancer.
 The simplest solution is to remove the main sources of salt, add new flavors in its place, and eliminate commercially prepared foods.